 This course focuses on the various aspects of electronic health records and practice management systems including standards, setup, administration, patient charts, office visits, clinical tools, templates and administrative financial functions.
-Other topics covered include tests, procedures, and diagnosis codes, productivity center and utilities.
-Students will gain invaluable real-world experience through the use of the SpringCharts EHR software program.
+Other topics covered include tests, procedures, and diagnosis codes, and administrative utilities.
+Students will gain invaluable real-world experience through the use EHR/PM software.
 Taken as a whole, this course is designed to provide each student with the necessary tools needed to be successful in the rapidly growing field of electronic health records and practice management.